gasser707/go-gql-server/README.md

 your own GCP service account credentials as json. provide the path to your keys json and bucket name as environment variables.
 See the [.env.sample](./backend/.env.sample)

 - Testing using skaffold:
+    * Fill in the values of the [.env.sample file](./backend/.env.sample) and rename it to `.env`
-    * Just run `skaffold dev` and eveything should work.
+    * Run `skaffold dev` and eveything should work.
 Provided you have kubernetes installed.
+    * Run `kubectl get ingress` to see where what is the ip-address of your ingress. in your `etc/hosts` file on your system, add the the lines `<ingress ip>  shotify.com` at the bottom.

 - Testing using docker-compose:
     * Run `docker-compose up`.
 The database with its correct schema are already mounted in a virtual volume so don't worry about migrations.